srgithub12/WebImageScraper/README.md

 2) Build and deploy jar in any webcontainer(Ex:tomcat)

 Invocation:
-For Image scraping:
+1) For Image scraping:
 http://localhost:8080/scrape/images?searchParam=south indian food images

-To check number of records in the index: http://localhost:8080/scrape/images/count
+2) To check the number of records in the index: http://localhost:8080/scrape/images/count